-To assemble crab cake sandwiches, make sure you’ve got brioche buns, sliced tomatoes, avocado, and crisp lettuce!
+To assemble, make sure you’ve got brioche buns, sliced tomatoes, avocado, and crisp lettuce!

 - Mix wet ingredients and spices.
 Combine egg, mayonnaise, Old Bay, Dijon, Worcestershire, fresh herbs, salt, and pepper in a large mixing bowl, then whisk well.